Points on $\operatorname{SO}(3)$ with low logarithmic energy: Collections of points on and the associated energy on

-By comparison with \eqref{eq:minimo} we see that the logarithmic energy coincides with the theoretical minimum up to second order, but it does not get to produce an $O(n)$ term.
-The first few values of $n$ that can be realized for this construction can be computed just taking $r=2,3,\ldots$, the corresponding $s$ and computing $n=rs$.
-This yields: $n=4,3,4,5,6,7,8\ldots,72,73,74,150,152,154,156\ldots$
+Comparing with \eqref{eq:minimo}, we observe that the logarithmic energy of this construction matches the theoretical minimum up to the second-order term, but it does not get to produce an $O(n)$ term.
+The first few values of $n$ that can be realized through this construction are $n=4,3,4,5,6,7,8\dotsc,72,73,74,150,152,154,156,\dotso$.